COS301-SE-2024/Dispute-Resolution-Engine/docs/docs/technical-docs/UserStories.md

 > As a Mediator I want to see cultural information of each party so that I can be more sensitive to the Parties

 > As a Mediator I want to be able to deny an assignment to a dispute when there is a conflict of interest so that the dispute remains unbiased.

+> As an expert I want to submit a writeup along with a decision so that I can describe the decision of a dispute

 ## Organisation Owner
 > As an organisation owner I want to create an organisation so that I can manage that organisation